Sampford Courtenay railway station

-Sampford Courtenay railway station is a disused railway station at Belstone Corner, which used to serve the nearby (1.6 miles) village of Sampford Courtenay in Devon.
+Sampford Courtenay railway station was a railway station at Belstone Corner, which used to serve the nearby (1.6 miles) village of Sampford Courtenay in Devon.
 The village lies 3 minutes away by car or around 30 minutes by foot via the B3215.
 In 2018–19 it was the least used station in Devon and in the South West and the tenth least used station in Great Britain.
-In 2020-21 it was the joint least used station in Great Britain with zero passengers.
+In 2020-21 it was no longer served, and was the joint least used station in Great Britain with zero passengers.